 There are three separate childrens’ playgrounds in the parkland – one at the northern end of Nutgrove Avenue, one near St Lukes Road and another on the Fraser Street side (although this one is quite bare).
 Nutgrove Avenue play area offers the most varied equipment and is more geared towards younger children – the area is fenced off and includes a grassy knoll of a slide, swings, climbing frames, a seesaw and views of Totterdown’s houses tumbling down the hillside.

 St Lukes Road playground has a wooden climbing frame which has swinging steps and rope bridges among other things.
 The park also hosts many events throughout the year, one of the key ones being a huge Guy Fawkes Night, with bonfire, ‘judge the guy’ competition and food and drink stalls.

 Address: Hill Avenue, Bedminster, BS3 4SN

-Parking: There is no onsite parking, but there are various surrounding streets where you can search for a spot.
+Parking for Victoria park play area: There is no onsite parking, but there are various surrounding streets where you can search for a spot.
 There are also bus routes and the park is close to Bedminster Train Station.

 Windmill Hill City Farm is free to enter and a perfect place for pottering about and learning about farm animals (they sometimes run goat walking events here!)
 It’s a place with strong community and environmental vibes.
 Next to the lovely café (which serves some of their own produce grown onsite), there is a small play area, but head over to the right hand side of the entrance and you’ll find a larger, wooden kids’ playground.
 It’s mostly wooden and features a caterpillar-style rope swing, a tipi, some rope clambering equipment, sand pit and a few ride on toys for little kiddos.